• Skip to primary navigation

 Yes, but the resulting cake will taste eggier and the crumb won’t be as springy.
 (Plus, it’ll take a lot longer!)
 With that in mind, here are the instructions: Pour the batter into an oven-safe 6-ounce ramekin and bake it in a 350°F oven or toaster oven for 18-20 minutes or a 325°F air fryer for 13-15 minutes.
 The tiny single serve cake is done when a toothpick inserted in the middle comes out clean.
 (If you’re worried about cooking food in the microwave, here’s an article from Harvard Medical School that addresses microwave cooking and nutrition.)

-• 1 tablespoon candy eyeballs (optional and they’re definitely not paleo!)
+• Candy eyeballs (optional and they’re definitely not paleo!)

-In a liquid measuring cup, add the almond flour, baking soda, and salt.
-Whisk until uniform.
+In a liquid measuring cup or small bowl, add the almond flour, baking soda, and salt.
+Whisk the dry ingredient mixture until uniform.

 A hand is adding salt and baking soda to a liquid measuring cup filled with almond flour.